swift-dns/swift-endpoint/README.md

 All benchmarks on all platforms commit similar allocations.
 3 of the benchmarks always do `0`, `IPv6_String_Encoding_Mixed` always does `1`.

+In all benchmarks apart from 1, this library performs better than the C libraries.
+On the "IPv6 string decoding" benchmark it performs only 30% worse than Glibc, at ~23 millions rounds per second.

 ### Against Apple's Darwin

 These were performed on my M1 MacBook, on macOS 26.0.